leviwheatcroft/nuxt-apollo-jwt-auth-demo/README.md

 ## Nuxt Apollo GraphQL JWT Auth Demo

+### Overview

 After spending days tripping over Auth & JWT I thought I'd make a demo / sandbox to make it easier to try out different things.

  - Check it out on [codesandbox.io]()
  - @levi on the [nuxt discord](https://discord.nuxtjs.org/)
  - post an issue on [github]()

+Log in and fire off a few queries to watch the JWT refresh magic.

 This repo is focused on the mechanics of Apollo & JWT Auth, so there's no database or user management going on.